RRule vs Cron

 A cron expression cannot be simulated without running against a clock.
 You can mentally parse the fields, but verifying that it does what you intend on specific edge cases (end of month, DST, leap years) requires a test environment.

-A RRule is a pure mathematical function: given a start date and a rule, the full sequence of occurrences is deterministic and computable without side effects.
-This makes it trivial to preview, test, and audit.
+A recurrence schedule is a pure mathematical function: given a start date and a rule, the full sequence of occurrences is deterministic and computable without side effects.
+This makes it trivial to preview, test, and audit. rrule.net keeps RRule as a useful input format, then stores the canonical recurrence JSON model.

 // rrule.net — POST /v1/schedules/simulate